-When you build a multi-table select query, you start in Query Design view.
-Using the Show Table dialog box, you can select only those tables and fields that you want to display in the query results datasheet and leave out those fields that have no impact on the data you want to view or that are confidential.
-By specifying only certain tables and fields in a database and displaying only the desired fields in a query, you can create a report or a form that presents only pertinent data.
+When you build a query, you select only those tables and fields that you want to display in the query results datasheet and leave out those fields that have no impact on the data you want to view or that are confidential.
+By specifying only certain tables and fields in a database and displaying only the desired fields in a query, you can create a report or a form that only presents pertinent data.